MustBeArt/SlowSoftSerial/test/README.md

 The idea is to connect two microcontrollers together through serial ports.
 One device is a Teensy (or other supported target) running SlowSoftSerial, and is referred to as the unit under test or UUT.
 The other device could be anything with a serial port, and is referred to as the controller.
 Both devices start with a standard serial port configuration (9600 8N1), and exchange a stream of framed, CRC-checked packets.
 The controller sends command packets and the UUT responds.
 Some command packets include instructions to change baud rate, parity, stop bits, etc., so that the controller can sequence the UUT through its repertoire of modes.
 The UUT always acknowledges using the old settings before making the specified change, so that the controller always knows what's happening.

+The goal is that, when every test is passing, the operator need only monitor status reports from the controller to verify that all is well.
+We assume that when things go wrong, the operator is able to monitor the serial communications between the UUT and the controller and debug.
+No attempt is made to enable the controller to diagnose problems on its own, or to correct them on the fly.
+The controller is only expected to detect problems, report the fact, and stop.

 Initial work is being done with a Raspberry Pi Pico board (first generation) with the RP2040 microcontroller as the controller, since it has hardware UART support for baud rates in SlowSoftSerial's range.
 This is a wholly independent implementation of a serial port, which helps to validate SlowSoftSerial's implementation.
 However, the RP2040's UART does not support 1.5 stop bits, or mark or space parity, so another approach will be needed to exercise all the modes of SlowSoftSerial.
 This could involve the programmable I/O (PIO) controller on the RP2040 in place of the UART, or it could involve a second Teensy running SlowSoftSerial (at the expense of independence), or it could involve some other device.
 TBD.

 ## Packet Format